Illinois Diminished Value Claims

 Illinois small claims court allows diminished value claims up to $10,000.

-Illinois Diminished Value Law
+How Illinois Courts Have Ruled on Diminished Value

 Trailmobile Division of Pullman, Inc. v.
 Higgs, 12 Ill.
 App.
 3d 323 (1973)